marbot-io/terraform-aws-marbot-monitoring-rds-cluster/README.md

   source   = "marbot-io/marbot-monitoring-rds-cluster/aws"
   #version = "x.y.z"         # we recommend to pin the version

-  endpoint_id           = "" # to get this value, select a Slack channel where marbot belongs to and send a message like this: "@marbot show me my endpoint id" db_cluster_identifier = "" # the cluster identifier }
+  endpoint_id           = "" # to get this value, select a channel where marbot belongs to and send a message like this: "@marbot show me my endpoint id" db_cluster_identifier = "" # the cluster identifier }
 ```